Google pledges to work with UK regulator in plan to remove browser cookies | Technology

 Google pledges to work with UK regulator in plan to remove browser cookies

+In a series of commitments the CMA announced on Friday, which are subject to public comment until July 8 before becoming final, Google would involve the regulator closely in a project, known as Privacy Sandbox, to develop alternative tracking technologies.
+Google has said that users increasingly expect the web to be more private.
+But some advertising cookies have allowed consumers' web browsing to be tracked in ways that concern some of them.

+While Google last year said its potential alternatives to cookies would better protect users' privacy, British investigators found they also would "distort competition" in online ads and "allow Google to exploit its apparent dominant position".
+One of the potential replacements, known as FLoC, is being tested among 0.5% of Chrome users and the CMA pointed to ways it could give Google an edge over rivals.

-The CMA said Google's commitments were "substantial and wide-ranging".
-CMA Chief Executive Andrea Coscelli said the regulator was "taking a leading role" in setting out how it could work with powerful tech firms to shape their behaviour and protect competition to the benefit of consumers.
+Google said it would work to ensure that whatever emerges from Privacy Sandbox does not leave it with an unfair advantage.
+CMA Chief Executive Andrea Coscelli said the regulator was "taking a leading role" in setting out how it could work with powerful tech companies to shape their behaviour and protect competition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)